Generic Name: sorafenib (sor a FEN ib)

 Nexavar (sorafenib) is a cancer medication that interferes with the growth and spread of cancer cells in the body.

-Nexavar is used to treat a type of kidney cancer called advanced renal cell carcinoma.
-It is also used to treat liver cancer.
+Nexavar is used to treat liver cancer, thyroid cancer, or a type of kidney cancer called advanced renal cell carcinoma.

 Nexavar may also be used for purposes not listed in this medication guide.